-The estimated cost of purchasing annuities has been determined in accordance with the Canadian Institute of Actuaries' Educational Note: Assumptions for Hypothetical Wind-Up and Solvency Valuations with Effective Dates on or after December 31, 2019.
+The estimated cost of purchasing annuities has been determined in accordance with the Canadian Institute of Actuaries' Educational Note: Assumptions for Hypothetical Wind-Up and Solvency Valuations with Effective Dates on or after December 31, 2020 and no later than December 31, 2021.
 The estimated cost is based on the cost of purchasing annuities of significantly smaller size that would not be affected by the capacity constraints of the Canadian group annuity market.
 The actual cost of setting the Plan benefits could differ, perhaps significantly, from the costs estimated on this basis.